exakat/php-dictionary/dictionary/call.ini.rst

 A call is the usage action of a definition or declaration.

+A call may be a function call, a method call, a static method call or a closure call.

 For example, a function is declared, then called.
 Calling an undefined structure is a fatal error.

 A definition must happen before a call.
 The autoload process allows for last minute loading of a class definition.

+A call is usually done on a ``callable`` type of data.

 .. code-block:: php